Source: ACCC Takata airbag recalls list and ACCC future Takata airbag recalls.

 This differs for alpha model airbags, which can rupture in up to 50% of

 What are alpha model inflators (airbags)?
 Should I stop driving my car if it has

 Alpha inflators are first-generation versions of Takata airbags that sustained a range of defects at the time they were manufactured.
 They are among the oldest, are most susceptible to degradation and have a significantly higher rate of rupturing upon deployment.

 These airbags can rupture in up to 50% of deployments, compared to the 0.27% of ruptures that happen to the airbags manufactured to specification.

-An estimated 155,000 of these airbags have been recalled as early as 2009, but there is still 27,000 cars driving with these airbags as of March 2018, in more than two dozen models offered by Honda, Toyota, Lexus, BMW, Mazda and Nissan.
+An estimated 155,000 of these airbags have been recalled since 2009, but there are still an estimated 25,000 cars driving with these airbags as of May 2018, in more than two dozen models offered by Honda, Toyota, Lexus, BMW, Mazda and Nissan.

-These airbags were responsible for eight-out-of-ten Takata related deaths in the US as of June 2017.
-CHOICE reported extensively on alpha airbags, the faults they sustained and the risks they pose here.
+These airbags were responsible for eight out of ten Takata related deaths in the US as of June 2017.
+See the CHOICE report on alpha airbags, the faults they sustained and the risks they pose.

 Should I ask to have my Takata airbag disabled?

 No. Airbags are a vital piece of safety equipment.
-The NHTSA estimates they saved 2,400 lives in 2014 alone.
+The NHTSA estimates they saved 2400 lives in 2014 alone.
 For every 400 Takata airbag deployments, one ruptures.
-This means the airbag functions as designed in 399 of cases.
+This means the airbag functions as designed in the other 399 cases.

-However, these statistics relate to all Takata airbags other than early model Alpha inflators.
-Alpha inflators rupture in one-of-two airbag deployments, and if you drive one of the remaining 27,000 vehicles they are still installed in, it is advised you do not drive it whatsoever, unless it is to a dealership for a repair.
+However, these statistics relate to all Takata airbags excluding early model alpha inflators.
+Alpha inflators rupture in one of two airbag deployments, and if you drive one of the remaining 25,000 vehicles they are still installed in, it is advised you do not drive it at all and contact the manufacturer immediately to arrange a repair.